andyg7/CodePractice/README.md

 This directory contains practice problems mostly from codeeval.com.
-I've also implemented from data structures and algorithms.
+I've also implemented some data structures and algorithms.